Bethany Mandel: "Heroes of Liberty" book series

+School board campaign

+Mandel is one of the plaintiffs in a November 2023 lawsuit against the Montgomery County school board, claiming she was wrongly denied access to a school board meeting as a member of the media.
+In February 2024, Mandel filed to run for the 4th district seat on the school board.
+She says that if elected, she would recuse herself from any board business related to this suit.

+Mandel's platform states its goals include a "refocus on academics," the return of school resource officers over community engagement officers, and opening up school-based sports and extracurricular activities to homeschooled and private-schooled children.

+She received 23.4% of the vote, coming in third place (out of three candidates), and was not elected.

 Views

 Comments on refugee resettlement in the U.S.

 In 2015, Mandel spoke publicly against the resettlement of Syrian refugees in Highland Park, New Jersey, arguing that without sufficient support to find good jobs, these refugees might become radicalized.
-However, in 2021, she criticized the Biden administration for not doing more to speedily resettle Afghan refugees in the U.S.
+In 2021, she criticized the Biden administration for not doing more to speedily resettle Afghan refugees in the U.S.

 Opposition to COVID-19 lockdown continuation

 During the COVID-19 pandemic in the United States, Mandel was outspoken in her opposition to the continuation of lockdowns after the initial month.
 In one tweet, she said:

-Following this, the term "Grandma Killer" trended on Twitter, and Mandel added "Grandma Killer" to her Twitter bio.

 Mandel opposes mask mandates for children, a position she states in her opinion columns and on Twitter.

-Other

-In March 2023, Mandel struggled and failed to define the word "woke" while criticizing it in a viral video interview clip.

 Personal life

-Mandel was born to a Catholic mother and a Jewish father, and sought out Rabbi Barry Freundel for an Orthodox conversion that would make her Jewish status universally recognized.
+Mandel was born to a Catholic mother and a Jewish father and sought out Rabbi Barry Freundel for an Orthodox conversion that would make her Jewish status universally recognized.
 She has also said that she left the Reform movement in which she originally affiliated because of its close association with progressive and liberal politics.

 She completed her conversion in 2011.
-In 2014, she learned that the rabbi had filmed her naked while preparing her for conversion.
+In 2014, she learned that Freundel had filmed her naked while preparing her for conversion.
 She wrote an article entitled "The Convert Bill of Rights" that went viral, making her a spokeswoman for the many victims of the Freundel scandal.
 She served on a committee appointed by the Rabbinical Council of America to suggest safeguards against future abuses in the conversion process.
 For this work, the Forward named her one of the "Forward 50" in 2015, and the Rutgers University Hillel honored her with its Young Alumni Award at its 2016 Annual Gala.
 She has also said that it became clear to her that the RCA did not want to enact meaningful changes to its conversion program, that she resigned from the committee when she understood this, and that the experience left her disenchanted with Orthodoxy as a whole.
 As a consequence, she and her husband stopped participating in Orthodox Jewish institutions, such as synagogues and schools, before finding a supportive synagogue in Kemp Mill several years later.

-She is married to Seth Mandel and is the mother of five children.
+She is married to Seth Mandel and is the mother of six children.